ACINQ/eclair/README.md

 **Eclair** is a scala implementation of the Lightning Network.
 Eclair is french for Lightning.

 This software follows the [Lightning Network Specifications](https://github.com/lightningnetwork/lightning-rfc), also known as BOLTs.
 Other implementations of BOLTs include:
-- lightning-c
+- [lightning-c]
-- lnd
+- [lnd]
-- lit
+- [lit]

- :construction: This is a work in progress!
+ :construction: Both BOLTs and Eclair itself are a work in progress.
+Expect things to change!

+ :warning: Eclair currently only runs on regtest or testnet.

 [![Build Status](https://travis-ci.org/ACINQ/eclair.svg?branch=wip-bolts)](https://travis-ci.org/ACINQ/eclair)